What is a beech?

 The seeds, tender leaves and the oil extracted from the seeds are edible.
 All these parts of the beech were used in ancient times very abundantly.

 The seeds, dried and roasted, are ground and a flour very rich in carbohydrates and proteins is formed with which cakes, cakes or other very nutritious and caloric preparations can be made.
 Let’s not forget that the beech grows in places with cold winters, so these seeds, once dried and roasted, could be stored and used in times when other foods were scarcer.
-(More information about properties of the hayucos in the listing above)
+(More information about properties of the hayucos in the listing below)

 Beech as food for livestock